Ever Evolving Evaluator (EV3): Towards Flexible and Reliable Meta-Optimization for Knowledge Distillation: Introduction

 \section{Introduction}

-We propose EV3, a meta-optimization framework for training scalable machine learning models.
-We introduce a new class of optimizers that incorporate an explore-assess-adapt protocol, carrying out the following steps in each iteration of the training loop: \begin{enumerate}[noitemsep,topsep=0pt,leftmargin=12pt] \item {\bf Explore} the model space by proposing various updates to model parameters, e.g. by doing gradient-descent using different loss functions and optimizers. \item {\bf Assess} the different proposals using one or more evaluation methods that are relevant to the tasks of interest and use these assessments to choose the best updates. \item {\bf Adapt} model parameters and/or architecture based on how the best updates perform in comparison to the best models EV3 has seen so far, as well as factors such as the recent history of progress. \end{enumerate}
+This work proposes Ever Evolving Evaluator (EV3), a versatile meta-optimization framework for training scalable machine learning models.
+We introduce a new class of optimizers that incorporate an explore-assess-adapt protocol, carrying out the following steps in each iteration of the training loop: \begin{enumerate}[noitemsep,topsep=0pt,leftmargin=12pt] \item {\bf Explore} the model parameter space by proposing a variety of updates to model parameters, \eg, by doing gradient-descent using different loss functions and optimizers. \item {\bf Assess} the proposals using one or more evaluation metrics that are relevant to the tasks of interest but are often non-differentiable and cannot be directly used in optimization.
+The assessments are performed on unbiased data to choose the best updates. \item {\bf Adapt} model parameters and/or topologies based on the results of statistical significance tests, which compare the performance of the best updates to the top-performing models previously identified by EV3.
+This adaptation also considers factors such as the history of progress. \end{enumerate}